vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Ensure that you have your IoT Hub blade open.

-    The previous task left you on the **Diagnostics settings** pane of the IoT HUb blade.
+    The previous task left you on the **Diagnostics settings** pane of the IoT hub blade.

 1. On the left-side menu, under **Monitoring**, click **Metrics**.